Asbestos in Philly Schools Is an Outright Crisis

 Ironically, district representatives have not taken action to verify the claims of the independent testing that found asbestos dust within at least six schools.
 In the aforementioned piece, those same representatives felt that the asbestos issue was overblown and not of consequence.
 Thus, the future of the schools and our neighbors who learn and work there remains up in the air.

 Individuals who have already been diagnosed with asbestosis or mesothelioma may turn to members of the legal community who can often help with remediation and settlements.
 Although the average settlement amount for mesothelioma plaintiffs can exceed one million dollars, quite a bit depends on circumstances of exposure and other factors, such as the statue of limitations once diagnosed.

 If you’re concerned about your own or a loved one’s asbestos-related health problems and want to speak with an attorney, contact our seasoned advocates to set up a free initial consultation.
 Together, we can shed light on asbestos and make sure that we and our children don’t have to experience the challenges of living with chronic or fatal conditions caused by close, continuous proximity to asbestos fibers.

-For nearly 40 years, the attorneys at Wapner Newman have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
+For nearly 40 years, the personal injury attorneys at Wapner Newman have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 Offering risk-free consultations, our team works hard on our contingency-fee cases, never taking a fee until we have secured a recovery on your behalf.
 If we don’t win, you don’t pay.
 Contact us today to discuss your situation.